ekamil/links-to-epub/README.md

 # Project README

-## Next steps

-1. n8n flow
-1. webhook endpoint
-1. deploy this as docker compose with traefik (maybe?)
-1. n8n calls /submit
-1. then saves /epub to the google drive

 # Docling → EPUB → RSS Web Service

 This project is a lightweight FastAPI web application that: